sailfishos/docs.sailfishos.org/Support/Help_Articles/Managing_Sailfish_OS/Checklist_for_Sailfish_OS/README.md

 Moreover, it has turned out that these drivers must be re-installed if you connect a different Xperia device to your PC.

 The phone must be connected to the computer in the _fastboot mode_ before the fastboot driver can be installed to Windows.
 Press and hold the Volume Up button and connect the USB cable between your phone and your computer.
-Wait for the LED to light up **blue** on the phone.
-If the LED turn green check the 1st item in ["Troubleshooting the USB connection and fastboot mode"](#troubleshooting-the-usb-connection-and-fastboot-mode).
+Wait for the indicator light to light up **blue** on the phone.
+If the light turns green check the 1st item in ["Troubleshooting the USB connection and fastboot mode"](#troubleshooting-the-usb-connection-and-fastboot-mode).

 Open the Windows **Device Manager** by pressing both the Windows button and the X button.
 Next, click Device Manager on the pop-up menu.